Schedule C-EZ: Everything You Need to Know

 Learn How to Complete a Schedule C-EZ

-Submitting the IRS Your Schedule C-EZ
+Submitting Your Schedule C-EZ

 Schedule C-EZ and Self-Employment Taxes